Reaction Network Analysis of Metabolic Insulin Signaling: Independent Decompositions of the Insulin Signaling System

-In this section, we present the finest independent decomposition of the INSMS network.
+In this section, we present the finest nontrivial independent decomposition of the metabolic insulin signaling network.
 We also present a deficiency-oriented coarsening of the decomposition which will be useful in the analysis of the network's ACR.